Departments of the Government of South Africa: Deputy presidents

 During the Government of National Unity (GNU) after the 1994 election, the Office of the Executive Deputy President and the Office of the Executive Deputy President from the Largest Minority Party were established as separate departments.
 The latter was abolished after the National Party pulled out of the GNU in 1996, and the former was abolished after the 1999 election which terminated the GNU.

 Restructuring

 The following is a list of former departments which were dissolved in mergers or divisions, especially during major restructurings in 2009 and 2019:

 New departments

 Presidents may also create new departments.
-In 2009, the Department of Women, Children and People with Disabilities (later the Department of Women, Youth and Persons with Disabilities) with Disabilities was created.
+In 2009, the Department of Women, Children and People with Disabilities (later the Department of Women, Youth and Persons with Disabilities) was created.
 Later that year (after the Department of Defence had briefly been renamed the Department of Defence and Military Veterans), the Department of Military Veterans was created.
 And, in 2014, the Department of Small Business Development was created.